Um... Yeah... Is my face red? Yup.

 -What are your story's unique selling points?

-Before submitting my manuscripts to a publisher, Janet advised me to do my homework.
+Before submitting our manuscripts to a publisher, Janet advised us to do our homework.

 Questions to answer...